chaonin/4learn_thread_and_fork/README.md

-A deamon damo for process, thread and queue model of python
+A deamon demo for process, thread and queue model of python